espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 #### `--skip-data`

 Skip exporting / importing data.
-By default the data will be exported / imported.
+By default, the data will be exported / imported.

 #### `--skip-customization`

 Skip exporting / importing all customization made for the instance.
-By default the customization will be exported / imported.
+By default, the customization will be exported / imported.

 #### `--skip-config`

 Skip exporting / importing configuration data.
-By default the configuration data will be exported / imported.
+By default, the configuration data will be exported / imported.

 #### `--skip-internal-config`